OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 [dsdump](https://github.com/DerekSelander/dsdump "dsdump") is a tool to dump Objective-C classes and Swift type descriptors (classes, structs, enums).
 It does not support ARM 32-bit and support Swift version superior or equals to 5.

-This is an example showing how to dump Objective-C classes and Swift type descriptors of an iOS application:
+This is an example showing how you can dump Objective-C classes and Swift type descriptors of an iOS application:

 ```shell
 # Verify if this is a FAT binary and that it contains a ARM64 binary